Bullying in Schools Solicitors

 What can you do if your child is being bullied at school?

-If your child reports bullying, it is important to immediately inform the school in writing, ask them to confirm what corrective action will be taken.
-This is especially important if the act involves abuse, harassment, violence, or victimisation.
+If your child reports bullying, of whatever description, it is important to immediately inform the school in writing, asking them to advise what corrective action will be taken.
+This is especially important if the act involves abuse, harassment, violence, victimisation, or discrimination.

 You should also ask for the school’s Anti-Bullying Policy and the Complaint Procedure.